matthewferguson/AddGarment/README.md

 4) Bundle - App main, app scene, core data schema, and CRUDOperations,
 5) Add Garment Tests - cleaning and adding test data into the core data persistence.

+UX Design notes:

+1. Font "Noteworthy-Bold" was chosen for the closeness to the UX specifications.

-Designed on Xcode Version 12.5.1 (12E507) and supports iOS 13 and 14 SDK.
+Runs on Xcode Version 12.5.1 (12E507) and supports iOS 13 and 14 SDK.

 AutoLayout supported for iPhone size class portrait and landscape.